🗂️PortSwigger Lab Writeup: SQL Injection UNION Attack - Retrieving Multiple Values in a Single Column

 - Now, we will exploit this functionality by retrieving all the usernames and passwords from a table

-and concatenating both within a single column as only one columns in query is of string datatype. - Based on my observation, the application might be running a SQL query -
+usersand concatenating both within a single column as only one columns in query is of string datatype. - Based on my observation, the application might be running a SQL query -

-and after successful execution, it will return all the usernames and passwords in a single column. - Hence, it successfully returned all the three usernames and password stored in
+- Hence, it successfully returned all the three usernames and password stored in

-. - Now, open the login page in new tab and copy paste the details of administrator to complete the final task of this lab.
+userstable in the format -username~password. - Now, open the login page in new tab and copy paste the details of administrator to complete the final task of this lab.

 - And💥Booom!, We got the access of Admin account on the website.